Iteo/theme_tailor/packages/theme_tailor/README.md

 }
 ```

-To see examle implementation of nested theme, head out to: [example:nested_themes][example: nested_themes]
+To see example implementation of nested theme, head out to: [example:nested_themes][example: nested_themes]

-## Generate constant theme constructors
+## Generate constant themes

-It is possible to generate constant constructors by setting `constantThemes` parameter to true in
-the `@Tailor(...)` annotation, however this feature comes with additional requirements:
+If following conditions are meet, constant themes will be generated:

-- All fields to be included in the theme should be `const List<T>` type
+- All `List<T>` fields are `const`
-- List length should match theme count, otherwise an error will be thrown
+- List length matches theme count
-- List initializers should be declared in place, for example:
+- List initializers are declared in place, for example:

 ```dart
 const someOtherList = ['a','b'];